bact/spdx-3-model/README.md

 This repository holds the model for the information captured in SPDX version 3 standard.

-Translations of the information model may be available.
+Translations of the information model can be available.
 English remains the normative language in all cases.

 ## Branch Structure